section-engineering-education/engineering-education/articles/android-nested-recycler-view/index.md

 Initialize the parent adapter layout manager and inflate the view data into the application's main RecyclerView by associating it with the `ParentRecyclerViewAdapter`.

-All is now set.
+Everything is now set.
 Run the application to test if everything is working.

 ![Nested RecyclerView](/engineering-education/android-nested-recycler-view/nested-recycler-view.gif)

 I hope this guide helped you understand and implement nested RecyclerView within your application context.
 For more reference, check the code on [GitHub](https://github.com/kimkimani/Nested_RecyclerView).

+Happy coding!

+---
 Peer Review Contributions by: [Odhiambo Paul](/engineering-education/authors/odhiambo-paul/)